fantin-mesny/amapec/README.md

 ```
 ### Dependencies

-We recommend to install AMAPEC dependencies with `mamba`, using the file environment.yml:
+We recommend to install AMAPEC dependencies with `conda`, using the file environment.yml:
 ```
-mamba env create -f environment.yml
+conda env create -f environment.yml
 ```
-Installation with `conda` should also be possible but might fail to resolve dependencies.
+If the `conda` installation fails to resolve dependencies, we recommend trying to install AMAPEC with `mamba`.

 (facultative) If you wish to re-train the prediction model yourself, additional installation of software [mercat2](https://github.com/raw-lab/mercat2) is needed.
 Please follow the developer's installation guidelines and install the software in a different mamba environment named `mercat2`:
 ```
-mamba create -n mercat2 -c conda-forge -c bioconda mercat2
+conda create -n mercat2 -c conda-forge -c bioconda mercat2
 ```
 ### Check installation